-- 1. Remove the two screws holding in the top of the primary glass, then pull forward, tilt down and then slide out the glass retainer through the gap in the side flanges.
+2. Swivel the secondary glass retainer to access the two machine screws holding in the top trim ramp, remove these and then tilt the ramp forward and slide out.
+NOTE: Please slide the top trim ramp forward with caution to avoid scratches to the finish as the front of the part is visible.

-NOTE: Please slide the top trim ramp forward with caution to avoid scratches to the finish as the front of the part is visible. - 2.
-Partially undo the four screws holding in the side retainers, then slid up and twist out leaving the screws behind. - 3.
-Remove the bottom trim by tilting back and pulling out the gaps in the chassis.
+3. Remove the bottom trim by tilting back and pulling out the gaps in the chassis.
 Pull the top of the glass toward you slightly, lift the glass out of the bottom glass retainer and carefully set glass aside.
-Note that the fiberglass tape around the glass can mark carpet and furnishings use a dropcloth to protect furniture.
+Note that the fiberglass tape around the glass can mark carpet and furnishings - use a dropcloth to protect furniture.